10 Ways to Build Social Skills Using Online Gaming for Teenagers with Autism

 Scratch, an online game developed by the MIT Media Lab teaches coding skills for young people ages 8 to 16.
 For teens with autism it can be an accessible way to start learning basic coding and can also involve programming your own interactive stories, games and animations to share with others in the Scratch community.
 As a learning game, scratch is a great way for children and teens to learn coding and interact with a supportive community.

 Online gaming is a fun, interactive, and free way for teenagers with autism to build their social skills.
-Gaming provides opportunities for a variety of skills to be learned and practiced in a relaxed, leisurely way.
-Especially during the COVID-19 pandemic and the need to quarantine and social distance, online gaming is a unique way for teenagers to still connect with one another socially.
+Gaming provides opportunities for a variety of skills to be learned and practiced in a relaxed, leisurely way and is a unique way for teenagers to connect with one another socially.

 This article is based on the following research and information sources: